Porsche Macan Review 2025: Price, specs & boot space

 The Porsche Macan doesn’t really have trim levels as such, with each version differing mostly by the engine that’s under the bonnet.
 The pricier models do add a few items of extra kit, but it’s mainly stuff aimed at either enhancing the styling of the car (the pricer you Macan is, the sportier it looks), or enhancing its dynamic performance (various suspension systems, exhausts, etc).

 The precise amount of luxury kit you get with your Macan will depend on how old your car is.
-Post facelift models all came with three-zone climate control, front and rear parking sensors, alloy wheels, a powered tailgate, cruise control, part-Alcantara seats, LED headlights, power-folding door mirrors and automatic lights and wipers.
+Post-facelift models all come with three-zone climate control, front and rear parking sensors, alloy wheels, a powered tailgate, cruise control, part-Alcantara seats, LED headlights, power-folding door mirrors and automatic lights and wipers.
 Bear in mind, though, that earlier cars came with a lot less as standard, requiring buyers to add items as optional extras, so used examples will probably have fewer features.

 Ask the heycar experts: common questions